nrc/error-docs/rust-errors/result-and-error.md

 The `?` operator can be used with other types too, notably `Option`.
 You can also use it with your own types, see the discussion of the `Try` trait, below.

 `?` does not have to just return the error type directly.
-It can oncvert the error type into another by calling `Into::into`.
-So if you have two error types: `Error1` and `Error2` and `Error1` implements `Into<Error2>`, then the following will work (note the different error types in the signature):
+It can convert the error type into another by calling `From::from`.
+So if you have two error types: `Error1` and `Error2` and `Error2` implements `From<Error1>`, then the following will work (note the different error types in the signature):

 ```
 fn foo(r: Result<i32, Error1>) -> Result<String, Error2> {